 Zeus, the most powerful god of Olympian gods was the Master of Thunderbolt.
-He possessed a formidable weapon in form of a handgun launching a death ray, which he received from the masters of lightning - the Cyclops.
+He possessed a formidable weapon in the form of a handgun launching a death ray, which he received from the masters of lightning - the Cyclops.

 Mysterious Powerful Vajra

-An unknown, terrible and powerful ancient weapon could have contributed to the collapse of one or several advanced technologically civilizations that existed in the distant past.
+An unknown, terrible, and powerful ancient weapon could have contributed to the collapse of one or several advanced technologically civilizations that existed in the distant past.

 Could it be that the mysterious and terrible vajra - a powerful thunderbolt throwing light - was one of such unbelievable weapons?
-Essentially vajra is an indestructible substance, usually represented by diamond.
+Essentially vajra is an indestructible substance, usually represented by a diamond.